X-DIABLO-X/AUTHENTEX/README.md

 ### 2. **Detailed Review Scoring** 📊
 - Each review is evaluated across key metrics:
   - **Grammar**: 📝 Checks for grammatical accuracy.
+  - **Content Analysis**: 📖 Scores the relevance and quality of the review's content based on its message and context.
   - **Content Length**: 🔍 Evaluates if the review is overly brief or suspiciously detailed.
   - **Sentiment Analysis**: 😊/😡 Determines the tone and polarity of the review.
+- **Image Detection**: 🖼️ Identifies reviews with attached images and awards a **10% bonus** to their credibility score.
 - Reviews are categorized as **Real**, **Suspicious**, or **Fake** based on the aggregated scores.

 ### 3. **Feedback Mechanism** 🗣️